robert-moore/robmoore.tech/content/post/llm-coding-best-practices.md

 4.  **Build for Understanding**
     Documentation isn't optional anymore – it's your lifeline.
 When code can be generated in seconds, the limiting factor becomes comprehension.

-Thanks for reading Rob Moore's Letters from a CTO!
-Subscribe for free to receive new posts and support my work.

 ## The New Engineering Stack

 The tools that excel in this paradigm: